scds/text-analysis-2/key.md

 <hr />

+### **4.6.** Create a bar graph comparing the most common entities

-**4.5.** Next, we will plot the most common entities and their counts in a simple bar graph:
+Next, we will plot the most common entities and their counts in a simple bar graph:

 ```
 # Plot the most common entities